 Two old men (redrawn versions)

-Want to try drawing a complete side view of someone’s head and see how far you get?
+Would you like to try drawing a complete side view of someone’s head and see how far you get?
 I’ll show you how I approach it myself.
 I’ve chosen a sculpted profile of a Scottish writer with the amusing name of Mrs. Oliphant.
+Because the image is monochrome (one color) I can concentrate completely on the shape.

-EXTRA: Try copying one of the following side views in the same way.
-I deliberately chose single-color side views so you can focus entirely on the form.
-You can download and print any image to work with.
-Of course, you can also apply this exercise to side views of your own choosing.
+EXTRA: Try copying the following side view of Isabella d’Este (looking right or left).
+I’ve again chosen a single-colored sculpture so you can focus entirely on the form.
+You can also download and print the image you choose.
+Of course, you can also apply this exercise to side views of your own choosing, from photos, or from someone willing to pose for you.